 Horizon line or Eye level line

 Try to imagine standing on a beach and looking at the wide open sea.
 You can see the sky meeting the earth in a long even line.
 That line is called the horizon line (HL).
 Fun fact: The distance from us to the horizon line is a short 4.7km when standing on the ground and the eye level at 1.70m.
-To keep things simple at first, we can assume that the horizon is a continuous straight line which is always present, though, it can be obstructed by an object.
+To keep things simple at first, we can assume that the horizon is a continuous straight line that is always present, though, it can be obstructed by an object.

 Now, when we sit down on the beach, we will notice the change of the horizon line.
 If we would be sitting in a lifeguard’s chair, you will find that the horizon rises with our height.

 You’ll notice that the horizon is on the same height of your eyes.
-The height of the eyes is very important factor in a perspective drawing.
+The height of the eyes is a very important factor in perspective drawing.
 Eye levels of differing heights can produce very different outcomes.

 When beginning a perspective drawing, one of the first things to be established is the height of the eye level.
 Think of it being the framework of your drawing.
-On this framework we’ll add vanishing points to construct our grid
+On this framework, we’ll add vanishing points to construct our grid

 Finding a hidden horizon line